Bogo56/AdCapture_bot/README.md

 First I needed a tool to automate browser navigation - this is where I used Selenium - one of the most popular libraries for software testing and browser automation.
 I used it to run Chrome in headless mode, which allowed me to resize the window a looot, and thus get all the ads in a single screenshot.
 I also used Selenium for navigation - clicking, closing, scrolling etc.

 ### Phase 2 - Resizing, compressing and combining all images into a single file - PILLOW
-Next I had to compress the images, so that i can send them as attachments to an email, I also needed to reduce all scrrenshots to a single file - PDF seemed like the most appropriate type.
+Next I had to compress the images, so that i can send them as attachments to an email, I also needed to reduce all screenshots to a single file - PDF seemed like the most appropriate type.
 So I used pillow, which made the whole process a breeze.

 ### Phase 3 - Persisting data - SQLite
 I needed a way to store data - to achieve real automation.
 So I used SQlite because it's embedded and self-contained.
 Making it easy to be packaged inside the app.